mkuthan/mkuthan.github.io/_posts/2016-11-18-apache-bigdata-europe.md

 The concept of executing analytical queries (fast SQL on Impala) against a whole set of raw data (kept in Kudu) is unrealistic.
 Cloudera gains mastery in keeping their own technologies alive (e.g: [Apache Flume](https://flume.apache.org/)).
 * [Apache Gearpump](https://gearpump.apache.org/) from Intel has lost its momentum.
 I really liked the idea of a distributed streaming framework built on Akka.
-* I was really surprised that the CSV format is heavily used and what is even worse, conference speakers still talk about it.
+* I was really surprised that the CSV format is heavily used and what's even worse, conference speakers still talk about it.
 * Unfortunately there was no session about [Apache Kylin](http://kylin.apache.org/), so sad.

 ## “Stream processing as a foundational paradigm and Apache Flink's approach to it” by Stephan Ewen (Data Artisans)